The Joy of Traveling Grandparents

 There’s something special about the relationship between grandparents and grandkids.
-A multigenerational family vacation can take that relationship to a level far beyond daily family life, video chats, phone calls and Facetime.
+Our Traveling Grandmoms Granddads (whether you call us Nonna, Abuelo, Bubbe or Ter-Ber!) know that traveling with grandkids can take that relationship to a level far beyond daily caregiving, video chats, phone calls and Facetime.

-Yes, it can be nice for adult children to have grandma and grandpa along to provide child care so Mom and Dad can get a night to themselves on the vacation.
+Yes, it can be nice for adult children to have Nana and Papa along to provide child care so Mom and Dad can get a night to themselves on the family vacation.
 But grandparenting is about much more than babysitting young children.

 This section on TravelingMom will help you figure out whether to travel with your extended family, offers tips on traveling with older adults and embraces the richness of grandparenthood.